Hey There, Fellow Tree Hugger!

 Basics of Journaling

 Creating a nature observation journal isn’t technical at all…if you go old-school.
 You don’t need a nature journal template.
 All you really need is a notebook, preferably one made with thicker paper (without lines).
 Watercolor paper is a good option.
-Here are a few examples of simple nature study journals:
+You'll find examples of simple nature study journals at the end of the article.

 Once you have your notebook, you’ll want to add a few more supplies to your nature journaling inventory: